-You can’t have a recipe blog without including a stuffed aubergine at some point.
+You can’t have a recipe blog without including a stuffed aubergine, also known as a stuffed eggplant at some point.
 It’s a timeless classic for the vegetarian and vegan community.
 This recipe however, is only suitable for vegetarians as the sauce covering the stuffing Is made with cream cheese.
 You could however try this dish with a vegan cheese alternative.
 When I stuff vegetables of any sort I have a strong urge to just pile up the cheese and add nothing else.
 Seriously is there anything better than a big pile of melted cheese?
-To keep this dish healthy, I stuffed this aubergine with rice flavoured with mushroom, onion and just a dash of soy sauce.
+To keep this dish healthy, I stuffed this aubergine or eggplant with rice flavoured with mushroom, onion and just a dash of soy sauce.
 The rice is then topped with a cheese dip and baked until the cheese on top is golden and crispy.
 P.S.
 Don’t forget to subscribe and follow me on socials so that you never miss any of my healthy recipes for weight loss.

 The cream cheese is worth making in larger quantities as it goes great on so many things.
 One of my personal favourites is using it as a topper for salmon or as a dip for veggie sticks!
 Personally I think this is a whole dish on its own.
 It doesn’t need pairing with anything but I had some peas that needed using up so I added them.
 As usual my recipes are intended to suit 1 person, so don’t forget to change ingredient quantities to suit.